 Wolfe Manor, California

 The story of Wolfe Manor in California reads very much like the plot of a horror b-movie.
 The property first saw the light of day in 1922.
 The intention was for it to be a luxury mansion, but the project went bankrupt soon after completion.

 By 1942, it had become known as the Clovis Avenue Sanatorium.
-It specialised in treating and housing the mentally ill, and would do so until it closed its doors in 1992.
-Among already growing allegations of patient mistreatment the full details of Clovis Avenue came to light.
+It specialized in treating and housing the mentally ill and would do so until it closed its doors in 1992.
+Among already growing allegations of patient mistreatment, the full details of Clovis Avenue came to light.

 Due to the original design having anything but a medical facility in mind, there was no morgue on site.
 This often meant that dead bodies would often pile up in the basement of the property.
 The mortality rate itself was well above average for its size.
 The hospital most often ran with more patients than it could handle, and was chronically understaffed.

 The short video below gives a brief overview of the makeshift facility.